Ebski/MEAN/README.md

 - Includes a Project called calculater-client.
 This is to test out the calculater module [link](https://github.com/Ebski/MEAN/tree/master/Period2b/calculater-client)

 #### Period 2a
+- Includes a word document where questions are asnwered
+- Includes a Project called Middleware where a few custom middlewares are used, and errors are thrown through middleware [link](https://github.com/Ebski/MEAN/tree/master/Period2a/Middleware)
+- Includes a Project called Sessions where storing values in sessions are shown [link](https://github.com/Ebski/MEAN/tree/master/Period2a/Sessions)

 #### Period 2b